svecosystem/formsnap/sites/docs/content/recipes/dynamic-fields.md

 To create a dynamic field, you'll need to use the [ElementField](/docs/components/element-field) component, that allows you to treat each element of an array as it's own field.

-In this guide, we'll create a URLs field where users can add and remove URLs from their profile.
+In this recipe, we'll create a URLs field where users can add and remove URLs from their profile.

 ## Create Dynamic Fields